MicrosoftDocs/learn/learn-pr/azure/azure-cloud-services-tutorials/includes/3-exercise-azure-cloud-services-for-hololens-2.md

 * Microphone
 * Camera

-These capabilities are required for services like *Chat Bot* and *Custom Vision* to function properly.
+These capabilities are required for services like *Custom Vision* to function properly.